hyperdxio/hyperdx/LOCAL.md

 hyperdx/hyperdx-local
 ```

+## Open Source & Cloud Versions (Beyond Local)

+If you're looking to deploy HyperDX to monitor a production environment (or anything outside your local environment), you can check out the [regular open source version](https://github.com/hyperdxio/hyperdx) or the [cloud hosted version](https://hyperdx.io/).

+### Local vs Non-Local Versions

+There are a few missing features in HyperDX Local compared to the other versions of HyperDX:

+- HyperDX Local is single-user only (due to skipping auth)
+- Has no support for [management APIs](https://www.hyperdx.io/docs/api/alerts)
+- No alerting support (alerts will not fire)
+- DB queries will not be reduced into query patterns
+- No persistence of data (telemetry and settings) if the container is torn down

 ## Notes

-### Limitations vs Regular Open Source Version

-There are a few minor limitations compared to the regular open source version:
-- Single user mode only (due to lack of auth requirement)
-- No support for management APIs
-- No alerting support (alerts will not fire)
-- Log and DB query patterns will not be calculated
-- No persistence of data if the container is torn down

 ### Ports